anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

     module.exports = uRequireConfigMasterDefaults =

+NOTE: This file primary location is https://github.com/anodynos/uRequire/blob/master/source/code/config/uRequireConfigMasterDefaults.coffee.md & copied over to the urequire.wiki - DONT edit it separatelly in the wiki.

 ## Config Usage

 A `config` determines a `bundle` and a `build` that uRequire will process.
 A config is an object with the expected keys and can be used as: